-However, if you elect to include any part of a net capital gain from a disposition of investment property in investment income for figuring your investment interest deduction, you must reduce the net capital gain eligible for the 28% rate by the same amount.
+Net capital gain from disposition of investment property.
+If you elect to include any part of a net capital gain from a disposition of investment property in investment income for figuring your investment interest deduction, you must reduce the net capital gain eligible for the maximum tax rates by the same amount.
 You make this election on Form 4952, Investment Interest Expense Deduction, line 4e.
 For information on making this election, see the instructions to Form 4952.
 For information on the investment interest deduction, see chapter 3 in Publication 550.